Methadone use while Breastfeeding

 Successful breastfeeding was reported in New Zealand in 15 infants whose mothers were taking methadone for pain and 18 infants whose mothers were taking methadone for maintenance of narcotic abstinence.
 Both groups of mothers were taking a wide range of doses with median daily dosages of 40 and 60 mg, respectively.
 An additional 8 infants were bottle-fed and the feeding method was unknown in 2.

-A case series of opiate-dependent mothers who delivered in a Baby Friendly Hospital found that mothers taking methadone or buprenorphine for opiate addiction were unlikely to breastfeed their infants.
+A retrospective chart review of 276 opiate-dependent mothers who delivered in a Baby Friendly Hospital found that mothers taking methadone or buprenorphine for opiate dependency were unlikely to breastfeed their infants.
 Only 27% of the 132 mothers on methadone maintenance initiated breastfeeding.
 Of all women in the study, 60% discontinued breastfeeding before discharge from the hospital.

 Alternate Drugs to Consider